Location: King's Peak, Uinta Wilderness, Utah

 Elevation: 13,528 ft

 The short cut down from Anderson pass was an unwise decision.
-It turned out to take longer and the risks involved were too high for some in our group to handle.
-We renamed the pass to SOB pass due to the stressful circumstances we found ourselves in.
+It turned out to take longer due to the slow going down the steep slope composed of loose blocks on quartzite.
 It was a long day before we reached our car by nightfall, but we made it.